-BUFFALO, NY – Researchers at the Institute for Autism Research (IAR) at Canisius College just published results of a 4-year clinical trial that found an innovative outpatient treatment (MAXout) to be highly effective for higher-functioning children with autism spectrum disorder (HFASD).
+BUFFALO, NY – Researchers at the Institute for Autism Research (IAR) at Canisius University just published results of a 4-year clinical trial that found an innovative outpatient treatment (MAXout) to be highly effective for higher-functioning children with autism spectrum disorder (HFASD).
 Specifically, children with HFASD who received MAXout demonstrated significantly greater improvements in social skills, ASD symptoms, social-cognitive skills, and problem behaviors compared to children with HFASD in the control group.

 Children with HFASD have relative strengths in cognitive and language abilities but significant problems with social understanding, social interactions, and restricted and repetitive behaviors and interests that negatively affect daily functioning and long-term outcomes.
 According to Marcus L. Thomeer, PhD, one of the study’s authors, “Developing effective comprehensive treatments has been a major challenge due to the multiple and complex impairments of these children”.
 “An additional challenge has been developing treatments that are adaptable and effective in different settings”, noted Jonathan D. Rodgers, PhD, a co-author on the study.
 Researchers at the IAR developed one of the first effective comprehensive treatments for children with HFASD; that treatment (summerMAX) was delivered in a summer program format and several clinical trials supported its effectiveness.
 The researchers then adapted the summer program into a school treatment (schoolMAX) and a recent large-scale clinical trial found it highly effective for elementary-school children with HFASD.
 Based on the effectiveness of the summer and school treatments, the next logical step was to adapt the treatment into an outpatient model (MAXout) and test its effectiveness.